How can we help you today?

 Let’s break down the types of expenses you need to plan for.

-Understanding how much it costs to start an online business can help you plan better.
-Some expenses come up only once, while others continue over time.
+Understanding the costs of starting an online business can help you plan better.
+Some expenses occur only once, while others recur over time.
 Some are necessary to keep things running, while others can improve operations.

 The table below explains these cost types to help you budget wisely.